-Let's begin with understanding what type of customer insights you observe regarding your day-to-day engagement statistics.
+Let’s begin with understanding what customer insights you observe regarding your day-to-day engagement statistics.

 23.6% of marketers observe interest, choice, and affinity, which is basically to understand the most purchased product or viewed content.
-This is followed by the basic demographic data such as name and location with 22.2%.
+This is followed by the primary demographic data, such as name and location, with 22.2%.

 Even though these insights will provide a fair idea of what your customers prefer, these are not enough.
 It would be best if you also were observing insights such as customer persona type categories; preferred channel, message, or time of communication; and probability to purchase or churn.
 These together will offer a holistic view of how your customers are and what they might do next to design a personalized experience that delights and engages your customers.

-After examining our report findings for journey insights, we found that 40.8% of marketers are giving priority to the most optimum path to conversion insight.
-The other two equally crucial insights such as drop-off moments and AHA/delightful moments had around 29% of marketers advocating them.
+After examining our report findings for journey insights, we found that 40.8% of marketers prioritize the most optimum way to convert insight.
+The other two equally crucial insights, drop-off moments and AHA/delightful moments had around 29% of marketers advocating them.

 We understand the path to conversion can be one of the most important metrics as it allows us to predict business growth.
 However, knowing when your customers are dropping-off or which moment triggers their purchase decision can come in handy too.

 Even if marketers are looking at conversion, they are still using digital channels to personalize communication and engage buyers.